GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 4. Type `/group/light` into the plug's field.

-The interactive render will now be in the process of updating, and you will be able to see Gaffy with some basic shaders and lighting.
+The interactive render will now begin updating, and you will be able to see Gaffy with some basic shaders and lighting.

 ![The first render with a shader and lighting](images/viewerRenderOneShader.png "The first render with a shader and lighting")